Dundee: Climate

 The climate, like the rest of lowland Scotland, is Oceanic (Köppen-Geiger classification Cfb).
-Mean temperature and rainfall are typical for the east coast of Scotland, and with the city's sheltered estuarine position, mean daily maxima are slightly higher than coastal areas to the North, particularly in spring and summer.
+Mean temperature and rainfall are typical of the east coast of Scotland and with the city's sheltered estuarine position mean daily maxima are slightly higher than coastal areas to the North, particularly in spring and summer.
 The summers are still chilly when compared with similar latitudes in continental Europe, something compensated for by the mild winters, similar to the rest of the British Isles.
-The nearest official Met Office weather station is Mylnefield, Invergowrie which is about 4 mi west of the City Centre.
+The nearest official Met Office weather station is Mylnefield, Invergowrie which is about 4 mi west of the city centre.

-A record high of 30.5 C was recorded in July 2013.
+A record high of 30.5 C was recorded in July 2022.
 The warmest month was July 2006, with an average temperature of 17.4 C (average high 22.5 C, average low 12.3 C).
 In an 'average' year the warmest day should reach 25.2 C, and in total just 1.86 days should equal or exceed a temperature of 25.0 C per year, illustrating the rarity of such warmth.

-On average, 4.73 days should record a minimum temperature at or below -5 °C and there are 53.26 days of air frost on average.
-From 1991 to 2020, Mylnefield averaged 0.9 ice days, 50 days with precipitation of more than 5mm and 19.56 days with more than 10mm.
-The weather station is in plant hardiness zone 10a.
+On average 4.73 days should record a minimum temperature at or below -5 °C and there are 48.45 days of air frost on average.
+From 1991 to 2020 Mylnefield averaged 0.9 ice days, 50 days with precipitation of more than 5mm and 19.56 days with more than 10mm.
+The weather station is in plant-hardiness zone 10a.

 Demography

+Population

 Dundee's recorded population reached a peak of 182,204 at the 1971 census.
 According to the 2011 census, the City of Dundee had a population of 147,268.
 A more recent population estimate of the City of Dundee has been recorded at 149,680 in 2020.
 The demographic make-up of the population is much in line with the rest of Scotland.
 The age group from 30 to 44 forms the largest portion of the population (20%).
-The median age of males and females living in Dundee was 37 and 40 years, respectively, compared to 37 and 39 years for those in the whole of Scotland.
+The median age of males and females living in Dundee was 37 and 40 years respectively, compared with 37 and 39 years for those in the whole of Scotland.